Senegal MPs Debate Contentious Amnesty Bill - UrduPoint

 Senegal MPs Debate Contentious Amnesty Bill

-Criticism of the bill as shielding the perpetrators of serious crimes including homicides, and the potential for political manoeuvres, means its passage is uncertain.
-A vote is expected later today.
+The bill has faced criticism that is is shielding perpetrators of serious crimes, including homicides, and its passage is not certain.

+A vote is expected later on Wednesday, with the debates throughout the afternoon indicating it will be close.

 The amnesty is part of President Macky Sall's response to the turmoil sparked by his last-minute postponement of the presidential election, originally scheduled for February 25.